The Bionic Woman: Plot

-The character of Jaime Sommers first appears in a 1975 two-part episode of The Six Million Dollar Man titled "The Bionic Woman."
+The character of Jaime Sommers first appears in a 1975 two-part episode of The Six Million Dollar Man titled "The Bionic Woman".
 In the first episode, Steve travels to his hometown of Ojai, California, to buy a ranch that is for sale and to visit his mother and stepfather, Helen and Jim Elgin.
 During his visit, he rekindles his relationship with high school sweetheart Jaime Sommers, now one of America's top 5 tennis players.

 While she is on a skydiving date, Jaime's parachute malfunctions and she plummets to the ground, falling through tree branches, hitting the ground and suffering traumatic injuries to her head, legs, and right arm.
-Steve then makes an emotional plea to his boss, Oscar Goldman, to save Jaime's life by making her bionic, when Oscar balks, Steve commits Jaime to becoming an operative of the Office of Scientific Intelligence (OSI).
+Steve makes an emotional plea to his boss, Oscar Goldman, to save Jaime's life by making her bionic.
+When Oscar balks, Steve commits Jaime to becoming an operative of the Office of Scientific Intelligence (OSI).
 Goldman ultimately gives in and assigns Dr. Rudy Wells (played at this point in the series by Alan Oppenheimer) and the bionics team to rebuild her.

-Jaime's body is reconstructed with parts similar to Steve's, but later Oscar jokes that hers cost less than Austin's six million because her parts were "smaller" (in Germany the show was called Die Sieben Millionen Dollar Frau, which translates as The Seven Million Dollar Woman).
+Jaime's body is reconstructed with parts similar to Steve's, but later Oscar jokes that hers cost less than Austin's six million dollars because her parts were "smaller" (despite the show's German name, Die Sieben Millionen Dollar Frau, or The Seven Million Dollar Woman).
 Like Austin, her right arm and both her legs are bionic, but instead of a bionic eye she has a bionic ear.
-Jaime's legs are capable of propelling her at speeds exceeding 60 miles per hour (having been clocked at more than 62 mph in "Doomsday Is Tomorrow" and outpacing a race car going 100 mph in "Winning is Everything") and jumping to and from great heights.
+Jaime's legs are capable of propelling her at speeds exceeding 60 miles per hour (having been clocked at more than 62 mph in "Doomsday Is Tomorrow" and outpacing a race car going 100 mph in "Winning Is Everything") and jumping to and from great heights.
 Her right arm is capable of bending steel or throwing objects great distances.
 Her right ear gives her amplified hearing such that she can detect most sounds regardless of volume or frequency.
-These bionic implants cannot be distinguished from natural body parts, except on occasions where they sustain damage and the mechanisms beneath the skin become exposed, as seen in Part 2 of the episode "Doomsday Is Tomorrow", when Jaime sustained damage to her right leg.
-Jaime discovers on vacation in the Bahamas her artificial bionic skin cannot suntan with exposure to sunlight.
+These bionic implants cannot be distinguished from natural body parts, except on occasions where they sustain damage and the mechanisms beneath the skin become exposed, as seen in Part 2 of the episode "Doomsday Is Tomorrow", when Jaime sustains damage to her right leg.
+Jaime discovers on vacation in the Bahamas that her artificial bionic skin cannot suntan with exposure to sunlight.

 After Jaime recovers from her operation, Steve tries to break his agreement with Oscar that she will serve as an agent for OSI.
 Jaime agrees to undertake a mission for Oscar despite Steve's concerns.
 During the mission her bionics malfunction, and she experiences severe and crippling headaches.
 Dr. Wells determines that Jaime's body is rejecting her bionic implants and a massive cerebral clot is causing her headaches and malfunctions.
 Soon after, Jaime goes berserk and forces her way out of the hospital.
 Steve pursues and catches her, and she collapses in his arms.
 Soon after, Jaime dies on the operating table when her body shuts down.